valeriog2023/Networks/VXLAN and EVPN.md

    * LEAF/SPINE Loopback 0 for EVPN peering
    * LEAF Loopback 1 for VTEP termination
      **Note:** Both **LEAF** in an **MLAG PAIR** have the **same Loopback1** IP Address
-     **Note:** some scenarios have the SPINEs used as **Border Gateway** for instance toward a Core Networks (this way you can run aggregation on the spines); if that is the case, then they will also need a VTEP termination Loopback
+     **Note:** some scenarios have the SPINEs used as **Border Gateway** for instance toward a Core Networks (this way you can run aggregation on the spines); if that is the case, then they will also need a VTEP termination Loopback (also that is not arista design)
-* maximum path needs tobe configured on the LEAF and spines
+* maximum path needs to be configured on the LEAF and spines

 ```
 Excerpt from Arista EVPN Deployment Guide